lorchrob/Goblin/doc/syntax.md

 ### Supporting new features

-Adding support in Goblin for additional SMT-LIB (or cvc5-specific) types, operators, function symbols, and predicate symbols is straightforward.
+Adding support in Goblin for additional SMT-LIB (or cvc5-specific) types, operators, and function symbols is straightforward.
 Additionally, adding support for function symbols only compatible within derived fields (but not SMT expressions) is straightforward.

 *To request a new feature, either open a GitHub issue or email robert-lorch@uiowa.edu.*